cherenkov-plenoscope/pypoolparty/tutorial/README.rst

         result = numpy.std(job)
         results.append(result)

-While correct, this is computation can be done quicker in an easy way becasue the individual processings of the jobs are independent of each other.
+While correct, this computation can be done quicker in an easy way becasue the individual processings of the jobs are independent of each other.
-This is a so called `embarresingly simple` problem for parallelisation.
+This is a so called `embarrassingly simple` problem in parallelisation.